Digital

 This will be undertaken by:

-• Progressing the transformation of service delivery across portfolios and pathways, responding to new and improved ways of delivering services with the necessary shift in care, self-management and prevention enabled through increased and better use of digital technology.
+• Progressing the transformation of service delivery across portfolios and pathways, by responding to new and improved ways of delivering services with the necessary shift in care, self-management and prevention being enabled through increased and better use of digital technology.

-• Transforming services requiring us to improve the way we work with data and information, ensuring that all staff and citizens have access to the information they need and can access it consistently where they need to.
+• Transforming services requiring us to improve the way we work with data and information, ensuring that all staff and citizens have access to the information they need and can access it consistently when and where they need to.

 • Increased use of electronic records and other digital tools will be well supported, run on reliable and resilient infrastructure and be compliant with all necessary cyber security and data protection legislation and regulations.